megraves/carPals/README.md

 docker run --name service-name -d --rm --network palnet service-name:latest ``

+They can also be built and ran simultaneously:
+``bash
+docker compose up --build
+``

 To stop and remove the microservices, press ctrl+c and:
 ``bash
 docker compose down